 miFuncion()

-Apart from these differences, in general, we see that functions are defined in a very similar way and called in a very similar way.
+Apart from these differences, in general, we see that functions are defined in a very similar way and invoked in a very similar way.

 Use descriptive names: Choose function names that reflect their purpose and what they do.
 Descriptive names make the code easier to understand and more readable.

-A function should be responsible for a single thing: It is recommended that a function has a single responsibility or specific task.
-This makes it easier to understand and maintain the code.
-If a function is performing multiple tasks, consider dividing it into smaller and more cohesive functions.
+A function should be responsible for a single thing: It is advisable for a function to have a single responsibility or specific task.
+This makes the code easier to understand and maintain.
+If a function is performing multiple tasks, consider splitting it into smaller, cohesive functions.

 Keep your functions short and concise: Functions should have a clear responsibility and perform a specific task.
-If a function becomes too long, consider dividing it into smaller and reusable functions.
+If a function becomes too long, consider splitting it into smaller, reusable functions.

-Avoid side effects: Functions should be “pure” whenever possible, that is, they should not have side effects and should only depend on their arguments.
+Avoid side effects: Functions should be “pure” whenever possible, meaning they should not have side effects and should only depend on their arguments.
 This makes the code more predictable and easier to reason about.